-TRUST provides WWAMI students with a continuous connection within underserved communities, medical education, and health professionals in Alaska.
+TRUST provides WWAMI students a continuous connection with underserved communities, medical education and health professionals in Alaska.
 After a targeted TRUST admissions process, TRUST scholars are linked to small city, underserved or rural communities in Alaska (TRUST/WRITE sites) for a series of educational experiences throughout all four years of medical school.
-Linkage with existing UW programs such as the Rural Underserved Opportunities Program (RUOP) and the Underserved Pathway (UP), in addition to unique curricular elements, allow TRUST scholars to immerse themselves in the care of the underserved.
+Linkage with existing UW programs such as the Rural Underserved Opportunities Program (RUOP) and the Underserved Pathway (UP), in addition to unique curricular elements, allows TRUST scholars to immerse themselves in the care of the underserved.
 The eventual goal is to create a physician workforce specifically trained for the underserved areas of the WWAMI region.
 Alaska TRUST Scholars will have multiple opportunities to experience first-hand the joys and satisfaction of practicing medicine in a rural or urban underserved community.
-To learn more please visit the UW’s TRUST program.
+To learn more please visit the UW School of Medicine’s TRUST program.

-The WRITE Program is a clinical medical education program developed by the University of Washington School of Medicine as a means to help meet the need for rural primary care physicians in the WWAMI region.
+The WRITE Program is a clinical medical education program developed by the UW School of Medicine as a means to help meet the need for rural primary care physicians in the WWAMI region.
 The success of this unique program is due to the integration of community involvement, continuity of experience and a proven curriculum.
 A detailed description of this program can be found in the WRITE manual.
-The Alaska sites are Juneau (2 sites), Ketchikan, Kodiak, and Wasilla.
+The Alaska WRITE sites are in Juneau (2 sites), Ketchikan, Kodiak, and Wasilla.

 Report and Resources